slatedocs/slate/source/includes/api/_transaction.md

 Parameter | Description
 --------- | -----------
-PLANID | The ID of the payplan to retrieve fees.
+PLANID | The ID of the recurring plan to retrieve fees.

 ### Query Parameters